-Run the system for 60 minutes in cooling by the forced operation using the field setting mode 2, No.20 LED ○ •:ON, mode 2, No.7 LED ○ •:ON, to allow pressures to stabilize.
+Run the system for 60 minutes in cooling by the forced operation using the field setting mode 2, No.20 LED ○ •:ON, mode 2, No.7 LED ○ •:ON, (Refer to Service Manual.) to allow pressures to stabilize.

 Check subcooling of outdoor unit at LSV.
 Systems should have the target subcooling in the table below.